opencadc/caom2proxy/base/README.rst

         raise NotImplementedError('GET observation')

+Collection proxies override the file in their image with the appropriate implementation.

-The Dockerfile for the image is located in the image directory.
-To build the image:
+To build at Docker image:

 ::